openqasm/openqasm/source/language/gates.rst

 .. figure:: ../qpics/gate.svg

    New gates are defined from previously defined gates.
-The gates are applied using the statement ``name(params) qargs;`` just like the built-in gates.
-The parentheses are optional if there are no parameters.
+The gates are applied using the statement ``name(params) qargs;`` The parentheses are optional if there are no parameters.
 The gate :math:`{cphase}(\theta)` corresponds to the unitary matrix :math:`{diag}(1,1,1,e^{i\theta})` up to a global phase.

-Note that this definition does not imply that ``cphase`` must be implemented with this series of gates.
+Again, this definition does not imply that ``cphase`` must be implemented with this particular series of gates.
 Rather, we have specified the unitary transformation that corresponds to the symbol ``cphase``.
 The particular implementation is up to the compiler, given information about the basis gate set supported by a particular target.